open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 When [AWS X-Ray Active Tracing](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html) is enabled for a Lambda, the runtime will automatically generate a span based on configured sampling rates and propagate the span context via the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions).
-This span context is encoded using the [AWS X-Ray Propagator](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/context/api-propagators.md).
+This span context is encoded using the [X-Ray Tracing Header Format](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-tracingheader).

-Users MUST be able to configure the propagator to prioritize propagating the X-Ray "Active Tracing" span context.
+Users MUST be able to configure the propagator to prioritize propagating this X-Ray "Active Tracing" span context.
 (Users probably want this enabled if OpenTelemetry is configured to report spans to AWS X-Ray so their trace is linked together properly.)

+#### `xray-lambda` Propagator Functionality

-Implementations MUST provide an additional propagator configurable as `xray-lambda` which ignores the given carrier instance and instead attempts to propagate the span context from the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions with priority given to the system property if set).
+Implementations MUST provide an additional propagator configurable via the `OTEL_PROPAGATORS` environment variable setting as `xray-lambda`.
+This propagator ignores the provided carrier instance and instead attempts to propagate the span context from the `_X_AMZN_TRACE_ID` environment variable
+(and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions with priority given to the system property if set).

+To avoid potential issues when extracting with an active span context, the `xray-lambda` propagator SHOULD check if the provided context already has an active span context.
+If found, the propagator SHOULD return the provided context unmodified.

+#### `xray-lambda` Propagator Configuration

 Since propagators are invoked in order, users would give priority to X-Ray's "Active Tracing" span context by setting the environment variable: